A population-based approach to background discrimination in particle physics: Monte Carlo study

-As anticipated, one of the goals of the Gibbs sampler is to estimate the background PDFs directly from the input collection of particles.
-In other words, the algorithm can classify particles into signal and background without using any predefined background templates: the background PDFs that are estimated by the algorithm thus reflect the specific background conditions in the input data set, which can be different from ``average" conditions estimated from a high-statistics control sample.
+As anticipated, one of the goals of the sampler is to estimate the shapes of the signal and background PDFs from the input collection of particles.
+This way, the algorithm will be able to classify particles into signal and background without relying exclusively on predefined templates: the background PDFs estimated by the algorithm are expected to reflect the specific background conditions in the input data set, which can sometimes be notably different from the average conditions of a high-statistics control sample, where the effects of fluctuations are typically washed out.

-The Gibbs sampler basically tries to uncover a signal and a background subpopulation in the input collection of particles based on the data and on initial conditions for the subpopulation PDFs.
-The results presented in this article relate to an input data set comprising 636 charged particles in the above-mentioned kinematic region $2~\mbox{GeV/c}<p_T<5~\mbox{GeV/c}$, out of which 481 originate from a signal hard process and 155 from background, corresponding to a fraction of background particles of $\sim24\%$.
-The total number of particles in the input data set is in line with typical charged particle multiplicities at the LHC as of July 2011.
+The algorithm basically uncovers a signal and a background subpopulation in the input collection of particles based on the data and on initial conditions on the subpopulation PDFs.
+The results presented in this article relate to an input data set comprising 636 charged particles in the kinematic region $2~\mbox{GeV/c}<p_T<5~\mbox{GeV/c}$, out of which 481 originate from a signal hard process and 155 from Minimum Bias, corresponding to a fraction of background particles of $\sim24\%$.
+The total number of particles in the input data set is in line with typical charged particle multiplicities at the LHC as of July 2011, when this analysis was performed.

-The signal and background $\eta$ and $p_T$ distributions corresponding to the Monte Carlo data set used in this study are shown in figure \ref{fig:myPU_ACAT}.
+The signal and background $\eta$ and $p_T$ distributions corresponding to the Monte Carlo input data set used in this study are shown in figure \ref{fig:myPU_ACAT} (a).
 The solid green (dashed red) histograms in the upper panel display the signal (background) $\eta$ distributions, normalized to unit area.
 The corresponding $p_T$ distributions are given in the lower panel.
+It is worth noticing that some of these distributions are appreciably different from the corresponding ones obtained from the control sample due to the presence of fluctuations in the data, as expected.
+In particular, the background $\eta$ distribution exhibits two modes that are shifted with respect to zero, while the corresponding distribution from the control sample is centered around zero.